mdrichardson/botframework-utility/README.md

 * **Deployment**
   * Your VS Code terminal cannot be Bash.
 It doesn't play well with `az cli` on some commands.
 Currently, this extension launches all `az` commands in an OS-specific prompt, but can be overridden from Settings > Extension > Botframework Utility > Custom Terminal for Az Commands
+  * Be sure to stay on the latest version of [AZ CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
+This will not support older versions.

 ## Extension Settings